How To Sell On Pinterest With Shopify

 Pinterest is a long-term marketing platform, and pins need time to get “seeded” in the different feeds.

-There a 2 things you need to do with your Buyable Pins to get them “seeded” into Pinterest feeds.
+There a 2 things you need to do with your pins to get them “seeded” into Pinterest feeds.

-- Use Tailwind [link] to re-pin your product pins on any applicable board you own, group board and Tailwind Tribes.
+Use Tailwind to re-pin your product pins on any applicable board you own, group board and Tailwind Tribes.

 Tailwind enables you to spread out these re-pins over several days or weeks so you’re not spamming your feed with the same pin multiple times.

-Here’s an example of exactly how I put up Buyable Pins on Pinterest:
+Here’s an example of exactly how I put up pins on Pinterest:

-- Create a 600x900px vertical pin graphic showing a lifestyle shot of the product in use.
+Create a 600x900px (Pinterest now suggests 1000x1500) vertical pin graphic showing a lifestyle shot of the product in use.

 Voila!
-You’re done with the groundwork for Buyable Pins to get them out there on Pinterest.
+You’re done with the groundwork for pins to get them out there on Pinterest.

 After a few weeks, you should have some data on which pins/products are being re-pinned and doing well on Pinterest.